cekit/cekit/docs/installation/dependencies.rst

 Test phase dependencies
 ----------------------------------

-For more information about testing, please take a :doc:`look here </test>`.
+For more information about testing, please take a :doc:`look here </testing/index>`.

 Test dependencies can vary.
-Cekit uses a plugable way of defining Behave steps.
+CEKit uses a plugable way of defining Behave steps.
 The default test steps are located in https://github.com/cekit/behave-test-steps repository.
 You can find there more information about the current dependencies.